bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgA2](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgA2.png?raw=true)

 The first six fields represent page metrics of the online sessions by consumers.
 There are three categories for website pages: "Administrative", "Informational", and "Product-Related".
-Each observation of the data records the number of pages the user visited of [page category], and the amount of time they spent in that category of pages [page category]`Related`.
+Each observation of the data records the number of pages the user visited of [page category], and the amount of time they spent in that category of pages [page category]`_Duration`.
 The former grouping are integer values, while the latter are continuous values of some standard time unit (I believe in seconds, but it is not clarified).

 -   "Administrative": Number of administrative pages visited during visitor's session.